jmettraux/aac_magic/src/_descriptions_in.md

 As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again (1d6 + _élan_) * CP.

+## Copper Disk

+Copper platform.

+A solid disk of copper threads hangs in the air where the caster wove it.

+Supports up to (`Cast` + 2) * 100kg.

 ## Gold Crown

 Halo or aureola of light.